hbc/knowledgebase/Sequencing_downloads.md

 ## Biopolymers

-bipolymers make their data available through an FTP site.
+- Biopolymers make their data available through an FTP site.

-Their data will often come as both fastq files AND fastq.bz2 files.
-Feel free to delete one of these, we really don't need both and they take up a lot of space.
+- Their data will often come as both fastq files AND fastq.bz2 files.
+- Feel free to delete one of these, we really don't need both and they take up a lot of space.

 ## Dana Farber MBCF